sterzhang/sterzhang.github.io/_pages/about.md

 # 🔥 News
-- *2024.10*: &nbsp; 🥳 I was selected as  Outstanding National Scholarship Student Representative (the Only One from the entire faculty)!
+- *2024.10*: &nbsp; 🥳 I was selected as  Outstanding National Scholarship Student Representative (the Only One from the department)!
 - *2024.10*: &nbsp; I won the National Scholarship (Award Rate: 0.2% national-wide)!
 - *2024.09*: &nbsp; Ranked 1/146 in the annual comprehensive assessment!
 - *2024.09*: &nbsp; ✊ One paper has been accepted by NeurIPS 2024 (DB track).